fireproof-storage/fp-website/posts/from-mlops-to-point-of-sale-merkle-proofs-and-data-locality.md

 The chunking function in a prolly tree must be resilient to the boundary-shift problem.
 In other words, it should not cause a cascade of boundary changes when an element is inserted or removed from the sequence.
 This stability is essential for minimizing write-amplification and maximizing structural sharing between tree revisions.
 [Read more about prolly tree chunking and see the source of some of the figures in this article.](https://www.dolthub.com/blog/2022-06-27-prolly-chunker/)

-## The Payoff: Location Indepedence and Data Synchronization
+## The Payoff: Location Independence and Data Synchronization

 Location independence is the ability to access, process, and manipulate data irrespective of its physical location, improving accessibility and data processing efficiency.
 But without immutability and cryptographic proofs, location independence doesn’t offer much.
-Adding proofs to immutable data structures creates many opportunities to optimize end user workflows.
+Adding proofs to immutable data structures creates many opportunities to optimize end-user workflows.

 Each Fireproof read or write operation is accompanied by a cryptographic proof – essentially a list of content identifiers (CIDs) that represent blocks read, added, or removed during the operation.
 This proof acts as a verifiable record of the transaction, ensuring data integrity and establishing trust between entities.
 Moreover, it allows for the execution of queries locally, provided that all the blocks referenced in the proof are available.
 This approach fosters efficient data retrieval and manipulation while maintaining data integrity and verifiability.